All Episodes

 The choice might not be quite that stark, but an energy watchdog is alarmed about the threat to the environment from the soaring electricity needs of gadgets like iPods, MP3 players, mobile phones, and flat screen TVs.

-Once we get rid of the coal business and we'll have no power plants, we're all going to have windmills or solar panels, and it's all going to get fixed.
+Once we get rid of the coal business, and we'll have no power plants, we're all going to have windmills or solar panels, and it's all going to get fixed.

 Why is anybody worried about this?

-He's promising a new renewable energy program, green energy program, to be ready in 2025.
+He's promising a new renewable energy program, green energy program, to be ready in 2025, but he's still promising it.

 In a report Wednesday, the Paris-based International Energy Agency estimates that new electronic gadgets will triple their energy consumption by 2030.

-That is the equivalent 1,700 terawatt hours.
+That is to 1,700 terawatt hours.

 That's the equivalent of today's home electricity consumption of the U.S. and Japan combined.